 More and more product design defects today occur in the medical context.
 For example, hip implants, transvaginal mesh, and warming blankets that malfunction are likely to be considered design defects.
 When serious injuries occur, the manufacturer, distributor, or designer could be deemed liable.

 Finally, a warning defect exists if the product at issue has an inherent danger associated with it, and a warning about this danger is non-existent on the product.
 A warning defect could also exist if a warning is present but is not located in such a way that a reasonable consumer will be able to locate it, read it, or appreciate it.
 In order for a warning defect to exist, the consumer must be using the product in the manner for which it was intended.
 Warning defects have come to be associated with some common medicines and medical devices that do not adequately warn patients of the inherent risks and side effects of use.
 Some common examples of those include:

 The Austin products liability attorneys at George Salinas Injury Lawyers can determine whether or not a product defect likely caused your injuries and if appropriate, can take the necessary and appropriate legal action.

 Some products liability cases turn into wide-scale class action lawsuits.
 This occurs when products, such as pharmaceuticals, are sold across the country and many consumers are impacted by a product defect.
 Class action lawsuits are a way of consolidating all of the injured parties and claims together in one lawsuit.
 If a product manufacturing, design, or warning defect caused injuries, the class action lawsuit may be settled and the proceeds divided up among all of the injured plaintiffs.

 Contact an Austin Products Liability Attorney Today for a Free Legal Consultation and Case Evaluation

-To schedule a free consultation and case evaluation with an Austin products liability attorney, please call us today at (512) 851-1004, or contact us online.
+To schedule a free consultation and case evaluation with an Austin products liability attorney, please call (210) 225-0909 today, or contact us online.